cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ---
 shorty: Moving from .hdbcds to .hdbtable
 synopsis: >
-  This document describes the migrating from .hdbcds-based HDI deployment to .hdbtable-based HDI deployment.
+  This document describes the migration from .hdbcds-based HDI deployment to .hdbtable-based HDI deployment.

 # layout: cds-ref
 redirect_from: releases/compiler-v2